 So Many Facebook Ads

 If you want to take advantage of Facebook’s advertising power, you need to understand what options are available.
-Facebook offers truly dizzying array of ad types, so here are the ones that are most applicable to building domain authority.
-These adverts work because they:
+Facebook offers a truly dizzying array of ad types, so here are the ones that are most applicable to building domain authority.
+These adverts work because of:

 - Send traffic to your website